Integral filtered Sen theory and applications: Introduction

-\item Conversely, the \emph{failure} of strictness of \eqref{eq fil int strict} can be used as a measure of failure of $\cale$ being a vector bundle.
-Theorem \ref{thm: intro vanishing} informs us that to examine \eqref{eq fil int strict} (and hence its failure of strictness), it suffices to concentrate at those $n$'s congruent to Hodge--Tate weights.

 \item On a more classical note, the existence of adapted basis in \cite{GLS14} has strong implications on the shape of Frobenius operator on the Breuil--Kisin module, crucially used there for the study of reduction of crystalline representations, which in turn has application to Serre weight conjectures.
-Indeed, based on the ideas to prove Theorem \ref{thm: intro vanishing} (that is: integral filtered Sen theory, to be discussed in \S \ref{subsec intro fil sen}), we can give a substantially simplified and much more conceptual reproof of a very difficult theorem \cite[Prop.
-4.16]{GLS14} (equivalently, \cite[Thm 4.1]{GLS14}) cited above (which requires the necessary assumption $r_d \leq p$); see \S \ref{subsec: GLS reproof}.
+Indeed, based on the ideas to prove Theorem \ref{thm: intro vanishing} (that is: filtered Sen theory), we can give a substantially more conceptual reproof of a very difficult theorem \cite[Prop.
+4.16]{GLS14} cited above (which requires the necessary assumption $r_d \leq p$); see \S \ref{subsec: GLS reproof}.

 \item The above remarks show that the geometric structures of $F$-gauges are strongly tied with algebraic structures (e.g., filtration, Frobenius) of Breuil--Kisin modules.
 We expect these relations, and in particular Theorem \ref{thm: intro vanishing} to be useful in extending above results, e.g., to the case when $r_d >p$. \end{enumerate} \end{remark}